The Pregnant Dog Pregnancy and Birth

 The foetuses can almost double in weight.
 Pigment develops as the puppies get larger.
 Eyes have formed but are closed and will stay closed until around 10 days after birthing.

 The 6th week is also the time to change from adult food to puppy food, as the dog is in the last third of pregnancy.
-Gradually substitute the puppy food from her adult food over a period of about a week, until she is only eating the vitamin enriched puppy food.
+Gradually substitute the puppy food from her adult food over a period of about a week, until she is only eating the vitamin-enriched puppy food.
+I also fed her puppy porridge at this time to give her and her blossoming pups the best start.
+The puppies will also get the Porridge when the weaning process starts at about 3.5 weeks (4) Puppy Porridge

-Puppy food is rich in important nutrients and provides more energy, protein and minerals than her adult food.
+Puppy Porridge and Puppy food is rich in important nutrients and provides more energy, protein and minerals than adult food.
 Change the frequency to 4 meals a day rather than one or two and increase the amount of food by about 50%.
 She needs this increased intake for the growing foetuses.

 There could be a clear fluid discharged from the vulva at this time.
 This is normal.
-Your bitch will have a conspicuously larger abdomen and will grow on a daily basis, her nipples will become bigger and darker.
+Your bitch will have a conspicuously large abdomen and it will grow on a daily basis, her nipples will become bigger and darker.

 Week (7)- Days 42 - 49